Image via BBC

 I know what you're thinking: This, again?
 Or: Why are scientists still wasting precious time and money futilely pursuing such pie-in-the-sky schemes?
 Having read my fair share of nuclear fusion hyperbole, I can certainly sympathize with the sentiment.

 But, from the sounds of British physicist Brian Cox's assessment, it looks like this latest attempt at building a working commercial prototype within the next few years may actually happen.
-Joint European Torus (JET), a working nuclear fusion reactor that has been in development for the past three decades, may be too small to generate significant quantities of electricity, but a new, much larger commercial prototype, called ITER, being built in the south of France could do the trick.

 According to the project website's description:

 In ITER, scientists will study plasmas in conditions similar to those expected in a electricity-generating fusion power plant.
 It will generate 500 MW of fusion power for extended periods of time, ten times more than the energy input needed to keep the plasma at the right temperature.
 It will therefore be the first fusion experiment to produce net power.
 It will also test a number of key technologies, including the heating, control, diagnostic and remote maintenance that will be needed for a real fusion power station.

 The American approach to nuclear fusion, known as inertial fusion, is being developed by the National Ignition Facility (NIF) at the Lawrence Livermore National Laboratory (LLNB) in Berkeley, California, and by the Z-Machine at the Sandia National Laboratories in Albuquerque, New Mexico.
 (For some more background, see Michael's post about the NIF.)
 Whereas JET/ITER operate much like conventional reactors, producing equable amounts of electricity by consuming fuel for days or weeks at a time, NIF/Z-Machine produce huge, but short-lived, bursts of energy: